pagezero-dev/pagezero/README.md

 Deployment in PageZERO happens through the GitHub Actions CI/CD pipeline.
 That means once the pipeline is set, every merge to the `main` branch will trigger deployment to Cloudflare Pages and database migration for Cloudflare D1.

-Additionally, every PR will trigger "preview deployment", so you can access the version of your app, for every PR.
+Additionally, every PR will trigger "preview deployment", so you can access the version of your app for every PR.
 More about preview deployments: https://developers.cloudflare.com/pages/configuration/preview-deployments/.

 The database for preview deployments is shared.
 If you wish to reset it, you can manually trigger the "Reset preview database" workflow in GitHub Actions.